-input policy-map-name

-Apply the specified policy map to the input of a physical port or an SVI.

-Though visible in the command-line help strings, the history keyword is not supported, and you should ignore the statistics that it gathers.
+Syntax Description input policy-map-nam Apply the specified policy map to the input of a physical port or an SVI.
+Note command-line help strings, the history keyword is not supported, and you should at it gathers.
 The output keyword is also not supported.

-No policy maps are attached to the port.

-Interface configuration

-Only one policy map per ingress port is supported.

-Policy maps can be configured on physical ports or on SVIs.
-When VLAN-based quality of service (QoS) is disabled by using the no mls qos vlan-based interface configuration command on a physical port, you can configure a port-based policy map on the port.
-If VLAN-based QoS is enabled by using the mls qos vlan-based interface configuration command on a physical port, the switch removes the previously configured port-based policy map.
-After a hierarchical policy map is configured and applied on an SVI, the interface-level policy map takes effect on the interface.

-You can apply a policy map to incoming traffic on a physical port or on an SVI.
-You can configure different interface-level policy maps for each class defined in the VLAN-level policy map.
-For more information about hierarchical policy maps, see the "Configuring QoS" chapter in the software configuration guide for this release.
+Defaults No policy maps are att ached to the port.
+Command Modes Interface configuration L Contraction of the second Command History Release Modification 12.2(40)EX2 This command was introduced.
+Usage Guidelines Only one policy map p er ingress port is supported.
+(QoS) is disabled by us port, you can configure the mls qos vlan-base previously configured nfigured on physical ports or on SVIs.
+When VLAN-based quality of service sing the no mls qos vlan-based interface configuration command on a physical e a port-based policy map on the port.
+If VLAN-based QoS is enabled by using d interface configuration command on a physical port, the switch removes the port-based policy map.
+After a hierarchical policy map is configured and applied e-level policy map takes effect on the interface. map to incoming traffic on a physical port or on an SVI.
+You can configure el policy maps for each class defined in the VLAN-level policy map.
+For more archical policy maps, see the "Configuring QoS" chapter in the software r this release.

-Classification using a port trust state (for example, mls qos trust [cos | dscp | ip-precedence] and a policy map (for example, service-policy input policy-map-name) are mutually exclusive.
-The last one configured overwrites the previous configuration.